andrewwong97/cloud-computing/README.md

 # Cluster Setup

 Using default Debian 9 node in Google Cloud Compute Engine with 3.75 GB of memory and 1 vCPU.
+Shard nodes: 1.7 GB of memory, 1 vCPU.

 ## Reference